gardener/machine-spec/spec.md

     Support for OPTIONAL RPCs is optional.
 * The CMI-Client SHALL provide the listen-address for the Plugin by way of the `CMI_ENDPOINT` environment variable.
   Plugin components SHALL create, bind, and listen for RPCs on the specified listen address.
-  * Only UNIX Domain Sockets MAY be used as endpoints.
+  * Only Network Sockets MAY be used as endpoints.
-    This will likely change in a future version of this specification to support non-UNIX platforms.
 * All supported RPC services MUST be available at the listen address of the Plugin.

 ### Security

 * The CMI-Client operator and Plugin Supervisor SHOULD take steps to ensure that any and all communication between the CMI-Client and Plugin Service are secured according to best practices.
-* Communication between a CMI-Client and a Plugin SHALL be transported over UNIX Domain Sockets.
+* Communication between a CMI-Client and a Plugin SHALL be transported over Network Sockets.
-  * gRPC is compatible with UNIX Domain Sockets; it is the responsibility of the CMI-Client operator and Plugin Supervisor to properly secure access to the Domain Socket using OS filesystem ACLs and/or other OS-specific security context tooling.
+  * gRPC is compatible with Network Sockets; it is the responsibility of the CMI-Client operator and Plugin Supervisor to properly secure access to the Domain Socket using OS filesystem ACLs and/or other OS-specific security context tooling.
-  * VM Provider’s supplying stand-alone Plugin controller appliances, or other remote components that are incompatible with UNIX Domain Sockets MUST provide a software component that proxies communication between a UNIX Domain Socket and the remote component(s).
+  * VM Provider’s supplying stand-alone Plugin controller appliances, or other remote components that are incompatible with Network Sockets MUST provide a software component that proxies communication between a Network Socket and the remote component(s).
     Proxy components transporting communication over IP networks SHALL be responsible for securing communications over such networks.
 * Both the CMI-Client and Plugin SHOULD avoid accidental leakage of sensitive information (such as redacting such information from log files).